 Applicants are also required to hold a full clean road vehicle driving license.

 Applicants are not required to have any previous experience on the railways.

 Rhomberg Seras operates an online application system.
 This system outlines the job specification and requirements as well as additional details such as salary, benefits and location.

 When the closing date has been reached, applications are reviewed and the most suitable applicants are shortlisted.

-If you are shortlisted based on your written application, you will be invited to go through the following stages.
-Further details and support will be given to the invited candidates to ensure they are fully briefed and prepared for each step of the required process.
+Those who are shortlisted based on their written application are invited to go through the following stages.
+Further details and support are given to the invited candidates to ensure they are fully briefed and prepared for each step of the required process.

 The online Stage 1 Psychometric Sift is undertaken by the candidates at home.
 It is broken down into several segments which can be sat at times suitable for the candidate.

 Next is a one-hour interview with our team on site in Kildare, followed by the Stage 2 Psychometric Test.
 This consists of three separate tests and two online interviews with an external company.